the4thamigo-uk/gameserver/README.md

 ## Description

 Gameserver is a simple implementation of a REST-based API that allows a user to play simple games.
+It is intended as an personal demonstration project and will be updated on an ongoing basis to capture ideas and best practice.

+The following are the key limitations, but please see the issues list for known problems and planned improvements :

-The game server currently only supports the game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)).
+- The game server currently only supports the game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)).
-The game server currently uses an in-memory datastore to store game data.
+- The game server currently stores data in a simple in-memory datastore implementation, so the server is not stateless.
-There is currently no support for authentication or user identity, so all games are public.
+- There is currently no support for authentication or user identity, so all games are public.

 The gameserver uses are a number of sub-packages the godocs can be found at